Nick8735/magnus_events_v1/README.md

 5. Integration with Django Admin: allauth seamlessly integrates with the Django admin interface, making it easy to manage user accounts and authentication settings.

-### 404 Error Page

-The 404 Error Page serves the purpose of handling and communicating 404 errors, indicating that the requested page could not be found.
-A button is provided that redirects the user back to the Homepage.

-### 500 Error Page

-The 500 Error Page serves the purpose of handling and communicating 500 errors, indicating that the there was an internal server error..
-A button is provided that redirects the user back to the Homepage.

 ## Technologies

 ### Languages